🌟 Enterprise Feature 🌟 This feature is bundled with GraphQL-Enterprise.

 It also accepts a window_ms: option, which is the duration over which limit_ms: is added to a client’s bucket.
 It defaults to 60_000 (one minute).

-Before requests will actually be halted, “soft mode” must be disabled as described below.
+Before requests will actually be halted, soft mode must be disabled.

 Query Setup